Learning Optimal Classification Trees Robust to Distribution Shifts: Robust Tree Formulation

 To reformulate problem~\eqref{eq:single_setup} as a two-stage problem, we first express~$\Pi_d$ as a set of points satisfying a finite number of linear constraints over a discrete set.
 For a tree of maximum depth~$d$, let~$\mathcal{N}$ be the set of internal nodes and~$\mathcal{L}$ be the set of leaf nodes.
 There are~$2^{d} - 1$ nodes in~$\mathcal{N}$ and~$2^d$ nodes in~$\mathcal{L}$ and each node is numbered from 1 to~$2^{d+1} - 1$ in a breadth-first search pattern.
 For any internal node~$n \in \sets N$, let the left and right children of~$n$ be~$l(n)$ and~$r(n)$, respectively.
 For any node~$n \in \mathcal{N \cup L}$, let~$a(n)$ be the parent of node~$n$ and~$\sets A(n)$ be the set of all ancestor nodes of~$n$.
 Figure~\ref{img:treestructure} illustrates this notation on a depth 3 classification tree.

-Each node in~$\mathcal{L}$ can be a prediction node where the classification of a sample is made; each node in in~$\mathcal{N}$ can be a prediction node or a branching node where a binary test is performed.
-Any node that is not the root node is pruned (i.e., neither a branching nor prediction node) if any of its ancestors is a prediction node.
-At each node~$n \in \mathcal{N}$ where the tree branches, a test is performed on a chosen feature~$f \in \sets F$ with selected threshold~$\theta$, asking whether the perturbed value of the feature of sample~$i$ is greater than~$\theta$, i.e., if~$x^i_f + \xi^i_f \geq \theta + 1$.
+Each node in~$\mathcal{L}$ can be a \textit{prediction node} where the classification of a sample is made; each node in~$\mathcal{N}$ can be a prediction node or a \textit{branching node} where a binary test is performed.
+Any node that is not the root node is a \textit{pruned node} (i.e., neither a branching nor prediction node) if any of its ancestors is a prediction node.
+At each branching node~$n \in \mathcal{N}$, a binary test is performed on a chosen feature~$f \in \sets F$ with selected threshold~$\theta$, asking whether the perturbed value of the feature of sample~$i$ is greater than~$\theta$, i.e., if~$x^i_f + \xi^i_f \geq \theta + 1$.
 If the test passes, then the data sample is directed right to~$r(n)$; otherwise the sample is directed left to~$l(n)$.
 We let~$c_f$ and~$d_f$ be the lower and upper bounds of values for feature~$f$ within the training data, respectively.
 The set of possible threshold values we can choose from if branching on feature~$f$ is given by

 We now encode elements of~$\Pi_d$ as a discrete set of decision variables for the outer maximization of problem~\eqref{eq:single_setup}.
 Let~$b_{nf\theta}$ indicate whether node~$n \in \mathcal{N}$ is a branching node and the binary test is on feature~$f \in \mathcal{F}$ with threshold~$\theta \in \Theta(f)$.
 Binary decision variable~$v_n$ indicates whether node~$n \in \mathcal{N \cup L}$ is a prediction node.
 Also, we let~$w_{nk}$ be a binary variable that equals one when node~$n \in \mathcal{N \cup L}$ is a prediction node with assignment label~$k \in \mathcal{K}$.
 Let~$\mathbf{b}$,~$\mathbf{v}$, and~$\mathbf{w}$ collect the~$b_{nf\theta}$,~$v_n$, and~$w_{nk}$ decision variables, respectively.
 With these variables in hand, we can define a set~$\mathcal{S}$ whose elements have a one-to-one mapping to the trees in~$\Pi_d$: